-Michipicoten Harbour range (1094, 1095) is 171 at the head of the harbour.
+Michipicoten Harbour range (1094, 1095) is at the head of the harbour.
 The lights are operated as required.
 There are no daymarks.

-The ore-handling wharf is 1,500 feet (457 m) 172 long with a depth of 20 feet (6.1 m) at the outer 1,300 feet (396 m).
+The ore-handling wharf is 1,500 feet (457 m) long with a depth of 20 feet (6.1 m) at the outer 1,300 feet (396 m).
 Ore piles near the wharf are prominent (1999).

 There is a privately maintained light at the 173 outer end of the wharf.
 This light is in disrepair (1999).
-The commercial wharf east of the ore wharf 174 is in ruins.
+The commercial wharf east of the ore wharf is in ruins.
 Only rows of pilings remain (2010).

-176 The settlement of Michipicoten is on the east side of the harbour.
+The settlement of Michipicoten is on the east side of the harbour.
 The nearest post office, express office, bank and hospital are at Wawa, 8 km to the NE.

-Wawa is on the Trans-Canada Highway and on bus 177 routes linking Sault Ste.
+Wawa is on the Trans-Canada Highway and on bus routes linking Sault Ste.
 Marie and Thunder Bay.
 There is an airfield at Wawa.

-Michipicoten River is navigable by small craft as 178 far as the settlement 1 mile above the entrance.
+Michipicoten River is navigable by small craft as far as the settlement 1 mile above the entrance.

-► The entrance to the river has strong currents and a shifting sand spit.
+The entrance to the river has strong currents and a shifting sand spit.
 A reef extends south of the peninsula on the NW side of the river entrance.
 There is a concrete crib 5 feet (1.5 m) high on this reef.
-There is a buoyed channel to the settlement but due to silting these buoys may not always mark the best channel.
-Minimum depth in this channel is reported to be 5 feet (1.5 m) (1999).
+There is a channel to the settlement.
+The channel is prone to silting, minimum depth in this channel is reported to be 5 feet (1.5 m) (1999).
 The tailrace of a small power dam enters Michipicoten River, from the north, 0.4 mile inside the entrance.
 Buck's Marina monitors VHF Channel 68 and is available to assist mariners.